james94/P2-Advanced-Lane-Lines-CarND/writeup.md

 ### Explanation of Histogram Peaks

-I needed to find where a lane line starts in the image, so I used **histogram peaks** method to determine which pixels are part of the lane lines. which sums up the pixels per column in the image and generates a histogram peak.
-The highest peak represents where each lane line starts.
+I needed to find where a lane line starts in the image, so I used **histogram peaks** method to determine which pixels belong to a particular lane line.
+The highest peak represents where each lane line starts and the peak is calculated by summing up the pixels per column in the image.

 ![histogram_peaks](./data/output/image/pipeline/detect_lane_lines/lanes_and_hist/test5.jpg)

-**Figure 11: Histogram Peaks of Bird's Eye View Image**
+**Figure 11:** Histogram Peaks of Bird's Eye View Image

 In **Figure 11**, on the left is the bird's eye view image and on the right is the histogram peaks, which indicate where the lane lines start.